lonesome-polecat/cs-260-startup/notes.md

 ### CSS deliverable

 Boostrapping looks very handy.
 Remember to download their stylesheets in case their servers ever go down.
+I think on the `contact` page I want to add a carousel with 5 or more pictures pulled in

 ### Javascript deliverable